Quantum Circuits, Feature Maps, and Expanded Pseudo-Entropy: Analysis of Encoding Real-World Data into a Quantum Computer: Comparison of Existing Methods

 \subsubsection{Expressibility}

-Sim, Johnson, and Aspuru-Guzik \cite{sim2019expressibility} derived a method to test the efficacy of a quantum feature map, denoted as \define{expressibility}.
-Expressibility refers to the ability of a circuit to generate the full range of pure states with respect to Hilbert space the quantum gates are acting on.
+Sim, Johnson, and Aspuru-Guzik \cite{sim2019expressibility} constructed a method to test the efficacy of a quantum feature map, denoted as \define{expressibility}.
+Expressibility refers to the ability of a circuit to generate the full range of pure states with respect to the Hilbert space the quantum gates.
 For example, with a single qubit how well does a circuit capture states on the Bloch sphere.
-Particularly, for a given encoding technique, expressibility applies KL divergence, or symmetric KL divergence, to the Haar probability measure of the respective dimension of the data and the density of the states outputted from the feature map.
-Ergo, the score is inversely proportional to the expressibility of the feature map.
+Particularly, for a given encoding technique, expressibility applies Kullback–Leibler divergence, or symmetric Kullback–Leibler divergence, to the Haar probability measure of the respective dimension of the data and the density of the states outputted from the feature map.
+Thus, the score is inversely proportional to the expressibility of the feature map.

-It is claimed that the concept of expressibility can be described through pseudo-entropy.
-To see this, consider the collection of eigenvalues and eigenvectors of a feature map with low expressibility, denoted as \textit{low}, against a feature map with high expressibility, denoted as \textit{high}.
-Low expressibility implies that the Haar probability measure of the states is concentrated around a few states, with the tail of this probability measure very small.
-Thus, there is a concentration of the collection of eigenvalues and vectors for a low feature map, leading to a concentration of pseudo-entropy values, indicating that the translation function is not smooth, and hence, the fit function is not smooth.
-Dually, the pseudo-entropy values of the high feature map are less concentrated.
-Given the vastness of the entropy values from the points on an embedded manifold, this would lead to a smooth translation function, and consequently, a smooth fit function.
-However, as will be shown, a highly expressible quantum feature map does not necessarily imply a strong relationship between the entropy of the data and the pseudo-entropy of the encoding scheme.
+It is claimed that the concept of expressibility can be described through operator pseudo-entropy.
+To see this, consider feature maps with low expressibility, against feature maps with high expressibility.
+Low expressibility implies that the distribution of quantum states are concentrated around a few states, with the tail of this distribution very small.
+This characteristic was seen in operator pseudo-entropy where the values have large imaginary values.
+Dually, as observed, the operator pseudo-entropy values for feature maps with high expressibility have small imaginary values.

-The following examples consist of binary classification with the quantum feature maps of either amplitude, angle, IQP, IQP SO, or IQP FL using the fidelity quantum kernel technique \cite{havlivcek2019supervised}.
-In all, the examples display an ambiguous relationship between the strength of the correlation coefficient and the performance of the statistical model trained with a quantum feature map.
-However, creating a method that gauges the performance of a model trained with an encoding scheme is quite difficult and intricate, requiring deep mathematical analysis that, intuitively, needs the entirety of the circuit for a complete analysis.
-In short, further empirical and mathematical analysis is required to extract information and formulate a relationship between pseudo-entropy and quantum model performance.
-Nevertheless, the results are quite interesting and may be used as a basis for the aforementioned empirical analysis.